lgugelmann/HD6301_thing/asm/README.md

 `rts`.
 You can also issue a software interrupt (the `swi` instruction) or hit the 'break' key to get back into the monitor at any time.

-> [!WARNING]
+> [!WARNING] After any change to monitor code it's prudent to reflash both
-> After any change to monitor code it's prudent to reflash both monitor and
+> monitor and programs.
+Chances are high that the addresses of monitor function
-> programs.
-Chances are high that the addresses of monitor function have moved
+> have moved around.
+Existing user programs might jump to the wrong location and
-> around.
-Old user code would jump to the wrong location and crash.
+> crash.

 ## I/O